 Storing flour long-term means eliminating, as much as possible, the interaction of the flour with the agents that can ruin it: water, oxygen, and insects.
 Some solutions allow for more extended storage than others, so your chosen method should align with how long you plan to store it.

 If you plan to change your supplies once a year, you can use a less extreme storage system than if you want your flour to last for ten years or more.
-Some storage requires electricity, too, so you’ll want to ensure you have access to an uninterrupted source.
+Some storage requires electricity, too, so you’ll want to ensure access to an uninterrupted source.
 More on that later.

 Why Flour Spoils

-Knowing what causes flour to go bad can directly influence how we store it.
+Knowing what causes the flour to go bad can directly influence how we store it.
 There are four main culprits, each with its way of degrading flour: